-Having a sales performance management process in place is crucial for your team’s overall success.
-There is often a disconnect between the level of effort sales reps put into their work and the tangible outcome seen by sales management and the company at large.
+Having an SPM process in place is crucial for your team’s overall success.
+Sometimes, there can be a disconnect between the level of effort sales reps put into their work and the tangible outcome seen by sales management and the company at large.
 Let’s talk about why your organization needs to implement a sales performance management strategy.

-1. Helps predict future sales trends
+1. SPM helps you predict future sales trends.

 Here are some elements that could be included in a sales rep development plan to help them build their skills:

-Required training for sales enablement tools
+- Required training for sales enablement tools

-Informational interviews with sales leaders within their company
+- Informational interviews with sales leaders within their company

-Supplemental reading from sales thought leaders
+- Supplemental reading from sales thought leaders

-Attendance at an upcoming seminar or conference
+- Attendance at an upcoming seminar or conference

-3. Builds a stronger sales rep pipeline
+4. It builds a stronger sales rep pipeline.

-With structured performance management plans in place, your organization will have the framework to build a pipeline of sales reps with valuable skills who are effective and efficient at driving sales for your company.
+With structured performance management plans in place, your organization will have the framework to build a pipeline of sales reps who have the valuable skills needed to effectively and efficiently drive sales for your company.